pantheon-systems/wp-redis/README.md

             'database' => 0, // Optionally use a specific numeric Redis database.
 Default is 0.
         );

-3. Engage thrusters: you are now backing WP's Object Cache with Redis.
-4. (Optional) To use the `wp redis` WP-CLI commands, activate the WP Redis plugin.
+- To use the `wp redis` WP-CLI commands, activate the WP Redis plugin.
 No activation is necessary if you're solely using the object cache drop-in.
-5. (Optional) To use the same Redis server with multiple, discreet WordPress installs, you can use the `WP_CACHE_KEY_SALT` constant to define a unique salt for each install.
+- To use the same Redis server with multiple, discreet WordPress installs, you can use the `WP_CACHE_KEY_SALT` constant to define a unique salt for each install.
-6. (Optional) To use true cache groups, with the ability to delete all keys for a given group, register groups with `wp_cache_add_redis_hash_groups()`, or define the `WP_REDIS_USE_CACHE_GROUPS` constant to true to enable with all groups.
+- To use true cache groups, with the ability to delete all keys for a given group, register groups with `wp_cache_add_redis_hash_groups()`, or define the `WP_REDIS_USE_CACHE_GROUPS` constant to true to enable with all groups.
 However, when enabled, the expiration value is not respected because expiration on group keys isn't a feature supported by Redis.
-7. (Optional) On an existing site previously using WordPress' transient cache, use WP-CLI to delete all (`%_transient_%`) transients from the options table: `wp transient delete-all`.
+- (Optional) On an existing site previously using WordPress' transient cache, use WP-CLI to delete all (`%_transient_%`) transients from the options table: `wp transient delete-all`.
 WP Redis assumes responsibility for the transient cache.

+Engage thrusters! you are now backing WordPress's Object Cache with Redis!

 ## Contributing ##